Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveModel/README.md

 - `'shouldRandomizeAmplitude'` takes a 0 or 1 to indicate whether or not the amplitude should be randomized with a Gaussian random variable with expectation matching the GM value.
 The default is 0.
 - `'maxDeltaOmega'` is the maximum width in frequency that will be integrated over for assigned energy.
 By default it is self.Nmax-self.f0.
 - `'initializeModes'`  is used to determine which modes get initialized.
 Possible values are `'all'` , `'internalOnly'` , or `'externalOnly'` .
 Default is `'all'`
--`'energyWarningThreshold'` will provide a warning if the energy of a single mode exceeds a certain value of the total energy in that modal band.
+- `'energyWarningThreshold'` will provide a warning if the energy of a single mode exceeds a certain value of the total energy in that modal band.
 Values between 0 and 1.
 Default is 0.5 (e.g., you get a warning if the energy in a single mode exceeds 50% of the total energy).